Being a Philosopher (Religious Education)

 - learning through cross curricular opportunities

-How we evaluate our learning in Religious Education
+How we evaluate our learning as a Philosopher

 The impact of our RE curriculum can be found in children’s written work and the quality of discussions that they have.
 Children show their growing knowledge and understanding of religions through a variety of learning activities.